 Duration

-Applicants may apply for financial support to cover a master's degree of one or two year's duration.
-Applicants must apply for full-time master's programmes, based in the country of the higher education institution providing the programme.
+Applicants may apply for financial support to cover a Master's degree of up to two year's duration – most are 9-12 months long.
+Applicants must apply for full-time Master's programmes, based in the country of the higher education institution providing the programme.
 Part-time or distance learning programmes are not funded.
+Applicants may apply for dual Master's programmes, which take place in two or more locations.